myubi/the-crossing-board/data/faq.md

 ## I haven’t received my fanzine, and another payment has been taken!

 This is because your recurring payment date has come around just before your current fanzine is due to be sent.
 For example, if you subscribed on the 4th of August (for the September issue), your recurring payment will be taken again on the 4th of September (for your October fanzine).
 This additional payment will have been taken just before your September fanzine is sent out to you around the 7th.

+## What can my discount rewards be used for?

+Discount codes can be used towards extra fanzines and digital copies